 IMP: 39-71-2211, 39-71-2311, 39-71-2316, 39-71-2330, MCA

-REASON: Section 39-71-2211, MCA, establishes a construction industry premium credit program.
+REASON: New class code 2799 (manufactured, modular, or prefab home setup, hookup, or installation at building site) is being added to the list of codes that are eligible for the construction industry premium credit program.
+Section 39-71-2211, MCA, establishes a construction industry premium credit program.
 The statute provides that State Fund may adopt the plan filed by the advisory organization designated in 33-16-1023, MCA, which is the National Council on Compensation Insurance (NCCI).
-Currently, telephone company employees classified under code 7600 perform the same variety of tasks performed by employees assigned to code 7601 and contractors assigned to codes 7611, 7612, and 7613.
-Research by NCCI showed great similarity in the nature of the work performed by the risks and exposure assigned to the reviewed codes; therefore, it was decided to delete codes 7601, 7611, 7612, 7613, and combine them in code 7600.
-Code 7600 is not included in the rule because it is not an eligible classification code for the construction industry premium credit program.
-The definition of "construction industry" contained in 39-71-116(8), MCA, requires the code to be in major group 23 in the North American Industry Classification System Manual.
-Code 7600 is in major group 51.
+The definition of "construction industry" contained in 39-71-116(9), MCA, requires the code to be in major group 23 in the North American Industry Classification System Manual.
+Code 2799 is in major group 23.